krishraghuram/mess/Readme.md

 			* FLUSH PRIVILEGES;
 	* Instructions for hostel systems
 		* Open django's settings.py
-		* In DATABASES variable, in the line
-		`'HOST': 'localhost',   # Or an IP Address that your DB is hosted on`, replace `'localhost'` with the IP adress of the central server.
+		* In DATABASES variable, in `'HOST': 'localhost'`, replace `'localhost'` with the IP adress of the central server.

 11) Setup and test the django project
 	* Go to the project folder